Post-Nasal Drip Nausea: Causes and Treatments

 - Slice a lemon.
 One study showed that lemon scent effectively reduces nausea and vomiting during pregnancy.
 But this may work for those suffering from post-nasal drip nausea too.

 If nausea does not subside with the natural remedies mentioned above or with over-the-counter medications, contact your physician or go to the nearest hospital.
-Nausea can also be a symptom of a medical emergency, which requires medical attention.
+Nausea can also be a symptom of a medical emergency, which may require immediate medical attention.

 Benefit From The Latest Advancements In Probiotic Science With Bionaze